 The Promise of Yoga

 After a few months of yoga, I felt something waking up in me that had been fast asleep and snoring loudly.
 Like a hibernating bear coming out of her winter cave, I was hungry!
-I had a strong urge to nourish myself with the offerings of yoga.
-Even though I was fit and religiously attended my step aerobics class 3 times a week that played thumping 1990’s music, I found yoga was more rich and satisfying than anything else I had tried.
+I had a strong urge to feast on this practice called yoga.
+Even though I was fit and religiously attended my step aerobics class 3 times a week that played thumping 90’s music, I found yoga was so rich and satisfying that I lost interest in my other physical pursuits.

 Seeing me now, you might guess that my early days of yoga were smooth and easy, but they weren’t.
 My triangle pose felt more like a trapezoid, I lost my balance in tree pose (especially during finals week), and pulled my hamstrings because I was tying to be like the gumby girl next to me.
-One day after asana practice the teacher led us through a quiet breathing practice, and the room was so still you could feel the breeze of a fly buzz by.
+One day after asana practice the teacher led us through a quiet breathing practice, and the room was so still I could almost hear my neighbors heartbeat.
 I started to feel anxious and thought my heart was going to pop out of my chest.
-I took a deep breath in and then gasped loudly.
+I took a deep breath and then gasped loudly.
 Twenty pairs of eyes popped open and shot straight at me in surprise.
 I was embarrassed, yet I returned to class the next week to find out what else would awaken in me next.

 The following year I started and stopped doing yoga many times.
 It was a rough start.
 However, I noticed that when I did yoga I felt more grounded and connected to myself, stronger in my body, and steadier in my mind.
 Simple poses such as downward dog began to feel like home.
 As soon as I hopped on my mat I could feel my body release and my bones settle towards the earth.
 My breath softened and flowed with little effort.
 My mind slowed and I felt at ease.
 Nothing else in my life that had the same effect on me.

 Occasionally in college I drank beer to help me feel relaxed.
 Ok to be honest I partied like crazy my first year.
 Unfortunately, drinking also made me feel disconnected from my body and a bit numb and spaced out.
-Yoga was a different kind of relaxing, it allowed me to access a state of relaxation and be alert at the same time.
+Yoga was a different kind of relaxing, it allowed me to access a resting state of relaxation and be alert at the same time.
 Through the practice of yoga I learned how to deepen my focus and awareness while holding postures in class.
-I glimpsed a true and natural state of being that felt complete and sublime.
+I glimpsed a true and natural state of being that felt sublime.

-The journey that began eighteen years ago continues to deepen and feed me in innumerable ways, so if you are beginning or returning to yoga, I applaud you!
-I clearly remember how daunting it is to begin or to return to a practice that seems foreign, out of your league, or just for skinny women in their 30’s.
-The path of yoga curves and spirals– It is not a straight line.
-A times you might feel awkward, and your mind or muscles will not do what you ask.
+The journey that began eighteen years ago continues to deepen and feed me in innumerable ways.
+If you are beginning or returning to yoga, I applaud you!
+I clearly remember how daunting it was to start or re-start my practice.
+The path of yoga curves and spirals, it is not a straight line to success.
+At times you might feel awkward, and your mind or muscles will not do what you ask.
 I encourage you to stay with it!
-Yoga can move us in a direction that feels like home.
-It teaches us to be at home in our bodies, and in the present moment through our breath.
+Over time, yoga can move you in a direction that feels like home.
+It teaches you how to be at home in your own skin.
 There is a good reason yoga has been practiced for thousands of years and by millions of people.
 Most of us are yearning for happiness, a fulfilling life, and a connection to something greater than themselves.
 Yoga offers that.
 But unlike instant tea, it takes time to steep.
 After years of practice, I am amazed at how the fruit of yoga continues to ripen and get more sweet by the day.